CNAG-Biomedical-Informatics/.github/profile/README.md

 # Welcome to CNAG Biomedical Informatics!

-[We are a sub division of the Biomedical Genomics Group at CNAG](https://www.cnag.eu/teams/genome-research-unit/biomedical-genomics-group).
+[We are a subdivision of the Biomedical Genomics Group at CNAG](https://www.cnag.eu/teams/genome-research-unit/biomedical-genomics-group).
 Our current research is focussed on the develompment of tools for dealing with phenontypic data.

 Mainly using Perl, Python, JavaScript (React) and R.